canorve/GALFITools/docs/usage.rst

 a barred galaxy can be model by 3 components: bulge, bar and disk.

+To differentiate the components of different galaxies, components belonging to the same galaxy must share the same center.
+This is determined by a tolerance parameter specified by the '-d' flag, which indicates the maximum allowable distance among components (default 10 pixels).

 .. important:: Soome routines require the use of a `DS9 <http://tdc-www.harvard.edu/saoimage/>`_
                region file as a input.
 The region file needs to be saved in **image** (or **physical**) coordinates.
 DS9 regions